hyperspy/hyperspy-bundle/docs/download.rst

    :figwidth: 80%

-   Select a suitable installer depending on what type of processor is in your computer: on Windows and Linux, one of either Intel or AMD on Mac, one of either Intel of M1.
+   Select a suitable installer depending on what type of processor is in your computer: on Windows and Linux, one of either Intel or AMD, and on Mac, one of either Intel of M1.